vauxite-org/typescript-logging/README.md

 **_Version 2 of typescript-logging has been released, this version has been written from scratch and is not compatible with version 1 (see migration)._**

 There are two different flavors available to use.
-Please visit the documentation below and pick the one you prefer.
+Please visit the documentation of the links below and pick the one you prefer.

 * The [typescript-logging-category-style](./category-style/README.MD) flavor.
 * The [typescript-logging-log4ts-style](./log4ts-style/README.MD) flavor.

-The following general sections are available:
+The following sections are available:

 * [Getting started](#getting-started)
 * [Build](#build)